An interpolation of metrics and spaces of metrics: Introduction

-Theorem \ref{thm:interpolate} enables us to investigate dense $G_{\delta}$ subsets in the topology of the space $(\met(X), \mathcal{D}_X)$ for a metrizable space $X$.
-To describe our second result precisely, we define a class of geometric properties that unify various properties appeared in metric geometry.
+Theorem \ref{thm:interpolate} enables us to investigate dense $G_{\delta}$ subsets in the topology of the space $(\met{X}, \metdis_{X})$ for a metrizable space $X$.
+To describe our second result precisely, we define a class of geometric properties that unifies various properties appearing in metric geometry.
+Due to this purpose, the definition may seem somewhat complicated at first glance.

-\begin{rmk} For every metrizable space $X$, and for every closed subset $A$ of $X$, Nguyen Van Khue and Nguyen To Nhu \cite{NN} constructed a Lipschitz metric extensor from $(\met(A), \mathcal{D}_A)$ into $(\met(X), \mathcal{D}_X)$, and a monotone continuous metric extensor from $\met(A)$ into $\met(X)$; moreover, if $X$ is completely metrizable, then each of these metric extensors maps any complete metric in $\met(A)$ into a complete metric in $\met(X)$.
-To obtain such metric extensors, they used the Dugundji extension theorem concerning locally convex topological linear spaces. \end{rmk}

 Let $\mathcal{P}^*(\nn)$ be the set of all non-empty subsets of $\nn$.
 For a topological space $T$, we denote by $\mathcal{F}(T)$ the set of all closed subsets of $T$.
 For a subset $W\in \mathcal{P}^*(\nn)$, and for a set $S$, we denote by $\seq(W, S)$ the set of all finite injective sequences $\{a_i\}_{i=1}^n$ in $S$ with $n\in W$.